JonathanTR/groundhog/README.md

 #### Commits

-Commits are tagged with a ticket code from a trello board I put together for the project: [a link](https://trello.com/b/adBaKvdJ/wistia-gif-converter).
+Commits are tagged with a ticket code from a trello board I put together for the project: [Groundhog](https://trello.com/b/adBaKvdJ/wistia-gif-converter).

 The number (ie 02) represents a user story, while the letter (ie -b) represents a goal inside that user story.